 Tom Comitta is the author of ◯ (Ugly Ducking Presse), Airport Novella (Troll Thread), SENT (Invisible Venue), and First Thought Worst Thought: Collected Books 2011-2014 (Gauss PDF), a print and digital archive of the 40 books he produced in four years.
-His writing has appeared or is forthcoming in BOMB, Fence, New American Writing and VOLT, with two poems in The New Concrete (Hayward Publishing, UK), an anthology surveying the “rise of concrete poetry in the digital age.”
-He is currently at work on a collage novel, City of Nature.
+His writing has appeared or is forthcoming in BOMB, Fence, Best American Experimental Writing 2020, New American Writing and VOLT, with two poems in The New Concrete (Hayward Publishing, UK), an anthology surveying the “rise of concrete poetry in the digital age.”
+He is currently at work on a collage novel, The Nature Book.

 Comitta has exhibited books, texts and videos at LUMA Foundation, Zürich; swissnex, San Francisco; Reed College, Portland; Robert Berman/E6 Gallery, San Francisco and The Kala Art Institute, Berkeley.
 He was a 2017 recipient of an Emergency Grant from the Foundation for Contemporary Art and has held residencies at the Bemis Center for Contemporary Art, Bay Area Video Coalition, Minnesota Street Project/Little Paper Planes and San Francisco Arts Education Project, where he conducted multimedia writing workshops with San Francisco youth.

 Sarah Griffin on Bowling in Bowlers (2012) password: calmaplomb